-Most businesses struggle with converting potential leads into paying customers.
-Social proof has the power to dramatically increase those conversions if used in the right way.
+Social proof has the power to dramatically increase your conversion rate if used in the right way.

-In this article, we are going to look at social proof definition, how to use social proof in marketing effectively and the best social proof examples from well-known brands.
+In this blog, we'll dive into the social proof definition, explore how to use it effectively in marketing, and check out some of the best examples from well-known brands.

 According to Professor Robert Cialdini, people are more likely to act if they see others have already.

-The concept is old, but as the accessibility of the internet has enhanced, social proof has become today's shape.
+The concept is old, but as the accessibility of the internet has enhanced, social proofing has become today's shape.

 Social proof is a highly influential factor in the decision-making process.
 Especially when people are uncertain about an outcome, they make decisions according to the experience and actions of others.